-Represented a leading chocolate and confections company in a putative consumer class action challenging various statements on labels for chocolate products.
+Representing a leading confections and snacking company in several putative consumer class actions challenging labeling statements on products.

-Represented a large publishing company in a putative class action filed by authors concerning payments of royalties, culminating in a favorable settlement.
+Represented a large publishing company in a putative class action concerning payments of royalties, culminating in a favorable settlement.

 Prepared application on behalf of inmate in state custody seeking commutation of sentence addressed to the Governor of New York.

 U.S. District Court, Southern and Eastern Districts of New York

 - Contributor to the NY Commercial Division Blog and Misbranded Blog

 - Co-author, New York Commercial Division Practice Guide, Chapter VII: Motion Practice in the Commercial Division (available on Bloomberg Law)

 - Co-author, Court Confirms Hedge Funds Did Not Act In Bad Faith, Affirms Large Judgment, New York Law Journal (February 2017)

 - Following on the Foreign Corrupt Practices Act, 63 DUKE L.J.
 199 (2013)

 - Comparative Perspectives on Negotiated Justice, Warwick School of Law, No. 2013/15 (2013)